fizzstudio/ParaModel/etc/paramodel.api.md

     readonly series: Series[];
     // (undocumented)
     seriesAnalysisMap?: Record<string, SeriesAnalysis>;
-    // Warning: (ae-forgotten-export) The symbol "SeriesPairMetadataAnalyzer" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     seriesPairAnalyzer: SeriesPairMetadataAnalyzer | null;
     // Warning: (ae-forgotten-export) The symbol "SeriesScaledValues" needs to be exported by the entry point index.d.ts